 For the following phrases, you’ll notice Spanish uses an inverted question mark at the beginning of each question.

 Keep in mind that Catalan also uses the inverted symbol, but not for short phrases.
-For Catalan, you’ll tend only to use the symbol if it’s in a long sentence.
+For Catalan, you'll only use the symbol if it's in a long sentence.

 Hello: Hola: Bon dia.